 How to photograph kidswear flat lay

-Styling kid's clothes and childrenswear flat lay or on tabletop is a great way to quickly and show them off online in a number of creative ways without relying on finding the right size mannequin - or even live model.
-In this fashion product photography styling tutorial, we will show how to photograph children's clothes for your online store.
+Styling childrenswear flat lay or on tabletop is a great way to quickly show off kids' clothing in a number of creative ways without relying on finding the right size mannequin - or even live model.
+In this fashion product photography tutorial, we will show how you can photograph and style a brightly themed collage.

 Shooting kidswear on tabletop and flat lay is preferable to using a mannequin.
 Mannequins in kids' sizes are quite hard to come by and, although we do offer a small number of child-sized invisible/ghost mannequins, the proportions don’t always match the size of your garment sample - especially when you have a variety of ages and sizes to shoot!